Find answers.

 If your video consultation is cancelled by us, we’ll ask you to book an alternative date and time.
 But if a suitable alternative isn’t available, you may be able to request a refund.

-Unfortunately, we can’t refund your video consultation fee after your consultation has taken place, or if you don’t attend a scheduled appointment, or fail to let us know you can’t attend an appointment at least 24 hours beforehand.
+Unfortunately, we can’t refund your video consultation fee after your consultation has taken place, or if you don’t attend a scheduled appointment, or fail to let us know that you can’t attend an appointment at least 24 hours beforehand.

 Is my info kept private?